 Build the main frame of the roof by fixing the gable ends to the short sides, the same way you did with the Quilt and Hive boxes.
 Take your other piece of ply, known as a cover board, lay it across the sides of the roof, and nail into place.
 Now take your roof panels and fix them onto the gables.
 They will overlap at each end.
 Now fix the ridge panel into place, and you have a finished roof.

-Finishing and Installing the Hive
+Finishing and Installing the Beehive

 Finish your hive by treating all of the pieces with linseed oil.
 You can use paint instead, but make sure it is non-toxic.
 Only treat the exterior of the hive, but make sure that the feet have a good coating as they will rot first, being in constant contact with the ground.
-You could fix some roofing felt to the bottom of the feet to protect them more, or stand the hive on some bricks.
+You could fix some roofing felt to the bottom of the feet to protect them more, or stand the beehive on some bricks.

 Find a suitable place for your hive – it should be partly shaded and a bit sheltered, out of the wind.
 It needs to be flat enough for the hive to sit level, and should be well-drained so that the feet don’t get too wet.